Portland deserves a fair deal. Email your councilors →

 CAA Icon: Same Firm, Opposite Sides

 CAA Icon negotiated for the PUBLIC in Sacramento and OKC — securing hard caps, naming rights, and $1B relocation penalties.
+In Washington D.C., CAA Icon serves as PROJECT MANAGER and secured lease payments through 2050.
 The same firm is on the BLAZERS' side in Portland, where none of those protections exist.

 The pattern is clear